porsche-design-system/porsche-design-system/packages/components/src/components/button-tile/button-tile.examples.md

 ## Basic

-An `img` or `picture` tag has to be provided in the slot of the `p-link-tile` component.
+An `img` or `picture` tag has to be provided in the slot of the `p-button-tile` component.

-Additionally, the properties `href`, `description` and `label` are required.
-The `description` property is used as a teaser with a more detailed description of the link and where it leads to.
+Additionally, the properties `description` and `label` are required.
+The `description` property is used as a teaser with a more detailed description of the button and its action.

-The `label` property is used to describe the anchor.
+The `label` property is used to describe the button.

 <Playground :markup="basic" :config="config"></Playground>